February 2010 / December 2013

 - Themba Mabaso has been State Herald since 2002.
 His title was changed to 'National Herald' in 2004.
 Prof Deon Fourie was Heraldry Council chairman again 2008-11.
 Prof Thenjiwe Meyiwa has been chairman since 2011.

 - Dozens of arms were designed for new municipalities which emerged from local government reorganisation.
-Those of Nketoana are an example.

 - KwaZulu-Natal assumed provincial arms in 2004.